kitten-science/kitten-scientists/docs/current/docs/development/development.md

 1. Raise the version number in `packages/kitten-scientists/package.json` to a **higher version that will be in development next**!

-1. Make sure to also update the `README.md` to point the bookmarklet to the new script.
+1. Update the `README.md` to point the bookmarklet to the new script.

-1. Make sure to also update the `packages/documentation/installation.md` to point to the latest version number.
+1. Update the `packages/documentation/installation.md` to point to the latest version number.

-1. Make sure to also update the `.github/bug_report.yml` to mention the latest version number.
+1. Update the `.github/bug_report.yml` to mention the latest version number.

 1. Ultimately, search the entire project code base for the previous version string, like `2.0.0-beta.9`.
-Make sure to also search for `beta.9`, `beta9`, and references to _future_ releases that need to point to the new future release!
+Make sure to also search for `beta.9`, `beta9`, and references to _future_ releases that need to point to the _new future_ release!

 !!! note